ogud/DS-Maintain/CDS-maintain.md

 The CERT record [@RFC4398] defines the value 0 to mean the algorithm in the CERT record is not defined in DNSSEC.

-[rfc-editor remove before publication]
 For this reason, using the value 0 in CDS/CDNSKEY delete operations is potentially problematic, but we propose it here anyway as the risk is minimal.
 The alternative is to reserve a DNSSEC algorithm number for this purpose.
-[rfc-editor end remove]

 Right now, no DNSSEC validator understands algorithm 0 as a valid signature algorithm.
 If a validator sees a DNSKEY or DS record with this algorithm value, it MUST treat it as unknown.
 Accordingly, the zone is treated as unsigned unless there are other algorithms present.
+In general the value 0 should never be used in the context of DNSKEY and DS records.

 In the context of CDS and CDNSKEY records, DNSSEC algorithm 0 is defined to mean that the entire DS RRset MUST be removed.
-The contents of the CDS or CDNSKEY RRset MUST contain one RR and only contain the fixed fields as shown below.
+The contents of the CDS or CDNSKEY RRset MUST contain one RR and only contain the exactly the fields as shown below.
 {style="format %d"}
 1. CDS 0 0 0
 2. CDNSKEY 0 3 0

 The keying material payload is represented by a single 0.
-This record is signed in the same way as regular CDS/CDNSKEY RRsets are signed.
+This record is signed in the same way as regular CDS/CDNSKEY RRset's are signed.
+This is a change in format from strict interpretation of [@RFC7344] and may cause problems with some deployed software.

 Strictly speaking the CDS record could be "CDS X 0 X" as only the DNSKEY algorithm is what signals the DELETE operation, but for clarity